Associate Degree Nursing (RN)

 College Nursing Clinical Skills Lab Coordinator who will notify you via email

 when they arrive.
-Students can expect the kits to be available for pick up sometime during the week of August 8, 2016.
+Students can expect the kits to be available for pick up on the first day of class.

-Any questions regarding the student skills kits can be directed to Kim
+Any questions regarding the student skills kits can be directed to Lynnette Crowe at firstname.lastname@example.org

 or by phone at 530-339-3650.